1964 San Diego Chargers season: Week 3: at Buffalo Bills

 A pair of return touchdowns sparked a one-sided game.
-After receiving the opening kickoff, San Diego advanced steadily from their own 20 to a 3rd and 3 at the Buffalo 27, whereupon Butch Byrd cut in front of a quick sideline pass and went 75 yards the other way for a touchdown.
+After receiving the opening kickoff, San Diego advanced steadily from their own 20 to a 3rd and 3 at the Buffalo 27-yard line, whereupon Butch Byrd cut in front of a quick sideline pass and went 75 yards the other way for a touchdown.
 Norton later fumbled at the end of a 42-yard gain, and Buffalo recovered.
 A Schmidt fumble recovery gave the Chargers a second chance, and Blair kicked their only points of the game from 12 yards out.
-After the Bills missed a field goal, Rote led San Diego from their own 20 to a 4th and 1 at the Buffalo 26, from where Lincoln was stopped short of a first down.
+After the Bills missed a field goal, Rote led San Diego from their own 20 to a 4th and 1 at the Buffalo 26-yard line, from where Lincoln was stopped short of a first down.

 San Diego found themselves backed up near their goal line the next time they had the ball.
 Hadl's punt was fielded by Hagood Clarke at his own 47 – he broke through two tackles en route to a touchdown.
 The Chargers failed to enter the opposing red zone in the second half, while Buffalo added 16 further points.

 With Lowe still out injured, Lincoln rushed 21 times for 94 yards.
 Norton caught 4 passes for 112 yards.